shakauthossain/Space-Invaders/README.md

 	        if event.type == pygame.QUIT:
 	            running = False

-**Class 03: Adding Title, Logo and Background **
+**Class 03: Adding Title, Logo and Background**

 Using pygame’s library, we can add the title, logo and background of our console window.
-Here, as we are developing a Space Invaders game our title will be “SPACE INVADERS” and we will pick a logo from google.
+Here, as we are developing a Space Invaders game our title will be “SPACE INVADERS” and we will pick a logo from Google.
 We will write the code outside the while loop as it will be one time implemented code.
 Code:

 	pygame.display.set_caption("Space Invaders")
 	icon = pygame.image.load('ufo.png')
 	pygame.display.set_icon(icon)

 After integrating the logo and title, we will add the background image.
-For that we have to download an image from google and draw it using blit syntax inside the loop and we need to update the window.
+For that, we have to download an image from Google and draw it using blit syntax inside the loop and we need to update the window.
 Code:

 	background = pygame.image.load('background.jpg')

-After loading the image, now we are going to blit it inside the while loop.
+After loading the image, we are going to blit it inside the while loop.

 	screen.fill((0, 0, 0))
 	screen.blit(background, (0,0))